emeryplyler/monster-app/README.md

 # Monster Encyclopedia

 The Monster Encyclopedia was created as an exercise in [React](https://github.com/facebook/create-react-app) and SQL.
+It posts and retrieves data to and from a MSSQL database and displays it on a webpage created with React.

+## Commands

 ### `npm start`